ilya-palachev/awesome-ai-compilers/README.md

-# Yet another survey of literature on compilers for AI models
+# Yet another survey of compilers for AI models

 This survey is intended to cover research on compilers for AI domain.
 Some of these compilers are widely known as NPU/TPU compilers.